FAQ’s on Facet Syndrome

 The primary symptoms associated with facet syndrome will vary according to the location of the damaged facet joints.
 The single largest symptom shared across all areas of the spine is pain localized to the affected joint that radiates into the surrounding tissues.
 Cervical facet syndrome (occurring in the neck) can cause pain in the neck and may result in a reduced functionality of neck movement.
 Patients may also have stiffness in the neck.
 If one or more spinal nerves have been affected by the joints, typically due to inflammatory swelling, it is possible for patients to experience numbness or weakness in the shoulders, arms, and hands.

 Lumbar facet syndrome (occurring in the lower back) will result in symptomatic pain in the lower back, but may also cause pain to be felt in the buttocks or legs.
 If one or more lumbar nerves are affected by the damaged joints, numbness or feelings of weakness may be present in the legs, thighs, or buttocks.
-It is also possible for an affected nerve to affect a patient’s abdomen, which can result in abdominal pain and may affect one or more abdominal organs (Predictors of facet joint syndrome after lumbar disc surgery.2012).
+It is also possible for an affected nerve to affect a patient’s abdomen, which can result in abdominal pain and may affect one or more abdominal organs.

 How is Facet Syndrome diagnosed?